 Factual error: Though this episode is set in then-present-day 1961, the fistful of prop money the bartender is holding is not contemporary.
 It appears to be copies of 1880s U.S. Currency, though it's been reproduced as smaller, 20th Century sized bills rather than the larger ones that were standard in the 1800s.
 All in all, not something his bar patrons would likely be paying the bartender with in the 1960s.

 Factual error: Cook draws his sun and planets in the sand, saying that it's "my galaxy."
 When Norda draws hers, he calls it another galaxy.
 Wrong.
 He's drawn a solar system, not a galaxy.
 (A galaxy is a collection of millions of solar systems.)
-The terms are in no way synonymous - there's a vast difference, and a trained astronaut would definitely know that, so it's the writer's error, not a character mistake.
+The terms are in no way synonymous - there's a vast difference, and a trained astronaut would definitely know that.
 Their little ships can't possibly cross galactic voids (that would require tens of thousands of years, even at many times the speed of light), so Cook and Norda's planets are in different star systems in the same galaxy - this one.

 Factual error: Decker is flying a Nieuport 28, which entered service in early 1918.
 However, the date is supposed to be March 5, 1917.
 Furthermore, the Nieuport was a French-built aircraft that was flown by the French and Americans but not the Royal Flying Corps.